 Pro-Care Medical Center recently opened its sixth location.
 The South Lamar clinic boasts a large rehabilitation and therapy area, exam rooms, an on-site digital X-ray facility, and a clinical lab.
 It’s the place to go for individualized chiropractic and primary care.

 1209 Rosewood Ave

 Southern culinary influence, warm decor, and great hospitality come together to bring a restaurant rooted in true Texan cuisine.
 Provisions include fresh food from Hill Country farmers, ranchers, and Gulf Coast fisherman.
-The restaurant currently serves dinner and will soon add brunch and lunch this month.
+Designed by Mark Odom Studios who also designed Bumble, the restaurant currently serves dinner and will soon add brunch and lunch this month.
 Perched in a historic home, the space is designed to embrace the building’s historic details with a warm and inviting atmosphere.
 The Austin Fit team especially loves the spacious deck and lawn—perfect for happy hour this time of year!

 3200 Palm Way, Ste.
 152